GGn0/ros2-tests/README.md

 - [02 URDF xacro](#02-urdf-xacro) - A URDF robot description example using xml macros.
 - [03 Simple Gazebo](#03-simple-gazebo) - A robot in a Gazebo world.
 - [04 ROS2 Control](#04-ros2-control) - Example package using ros2 control.
+- [05 Gazebo ROS2 Control](#05-gazebo-ros2-control) - Example package using ros2 control in a Gazebo world.

 For all the examples, it is assumed you have cloned the repository and you are in the workspace folder!